jacoblee93/personallm/README.md

 It contains a very simple proxy server that runs in the Cloud Run instance that handles auth and forwards requests to a concurrently running [Ollama](https://ollama.ai/) instance.
 This means that you can serve any model from Ollama's registry in theory, though in practice caps on Cloud Run resources (for memory, currently 32 Gibibytes) limit model size.
-See the [model choice](#-model-customization) section below for more details.
+See the [model customization](#-model-customization) section below for more details.

 ## 🏎️ Quickstart